Best DHT Blocking Shampoos That Actually Work (2026)

 Price: ~£10–15 | Key ingredient: Ketoconazole 1%

 You’re not buying it for luxurious lather or a fancy brand.
 You’re buying it because ketoconazole works.
 Use it 2–3x per week.
-Leave it on for 3–5 minutes before rinsing.
+Leave it on for 3–5 minutes before rinsing to allow sufficient penetration into the follicle.
+On the days you use Nizoral, you can skip your regular shampoo or follow with a gentler conditioner.

 Nizoral Anti-Dandruff Shampoo 1% Ketoconazole